Student Scheduling Solver

 Loading input data

-During the loading phase, input data are loaded.
+During the loading phase, input data is loaded.

 Solver